Cryptocurrency Regulation in Poland

 Taxation of Virtual Currencies Companies

-• Income from the transfer of virtual currencies is the difference gained in a given tax year between the total revenues earned from the transfer of virtual currencies against consideration and the revenue earning costs.
+• Income from the transfer of virtual currencies is the difference attained in a given tax year between the total revenues earned from the transfer of virtual currencies against consideration and the revenue earning costs.

 Key aspect to note when registering as a VAT taxpayer: